Skip to main content

 Night in an ultramarathon changes alertness, the gut, technique, and decisions.
 A practical strategy guide for ultra-trail night sections, backed by research.

-Active Recovery vs Rest: What Works for Trail Runners
+Active Recovery vs Complete Rest for Trail Runners

 Active recovery or complete rest after running?
 The evidence on what actually works, when to move, when to stop, and how ultra-runners should decide.